Defining a strong EVP

 An EVP is important because it tells a candidate what they’ll get in return for working with you.
 By communicating the experience of working at your organisation, you’ll attract candidates who are a natural fit and value the benefits they’ll get from working for you.
 In addition, those who do not align with your EVP will be less inclined to apply.

 But defining the essence of what your organisation offers its staff is not a simple matter of sitting down with your marketing team and crafting a catchy strap-line or captivating image.
 It takes genuine reflection of the real value you offer.
 With that in mind, here’s our advice on how to go about developing an employee value proposition.

 Tips for defining your EVP

-• Consistency is the key when communicating your EVP and building your brand, both internally and externally.
-Keep the messages consistent not just during the recruitment process, but during every interaction your business makes.
-For example, if you claim to support work-life balance or ongoing development, but do not provide ongoing training, study leave or flexible rosters, the reality of your workplace does not match your promised values.
+Remember though that your EVP isn’t just a message you communicate during the recruitment process – it should be brought to life in every interaction your organisation makes.
+For example, if you claim to support work-life balance or ongoing development, but do not provide training, career progression, study leave or flexible working hours, the reality of your workplace does not match your promise.